microsoft/cpp_client_telemetry/README.md

 for more details.

 _**Note**: Please refer to the supported [platforms](#build), anything not in the list should be treated as a feature request.
+The SDK is released as source package, currently there is no plan to release prebuilt libraries.
 Build issues are in general out of the support scope due to the unlimited number of build flags combinations._

 # Contributing